What should be done if a nozzle is found to be dispensing too much pesticide?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-When a nozzle is dispensing too much pesticide, it is essential to adjust the application methods to ensure effective and safe treatment.
-All three measures mentioned can contribute to achieving the desired application rate.
+When a nozzle is dispensing too much pesticide, it's essential to adjust the application method to ensure effective pest control while minimizing environmental impact and pesticide waste.
+Each of the suggested actions helps in achieving the right application rate.

 Subscribe